-For thousands of years, the Coast Salish Peoples have lived and prospered in the Lower Mainland and Vancouver area.
+For thousands of years, the Coast Salish Peoples have lived and prospered in the Vancouver area.
 They had complex systems for trade and commerce in the Salish Sea, Burrard Inlet and the Fraser River long before settlers arrived and recognized this area as an ideal trading region.

-- We recognize that Indigenous consultation is different and separate from public consultation.
+- We recognize that Indigenous consultation is different and separate from public engagement

 - We enter all consultation processes in good faith